odyssomay/sublime-lispindent/README.md

 </table>

 To change key bindings, open the menu `Preferences->Lispindent`.
-Select `Key Bindings – Default` for windows/linux, and `Key Bindings – OSX` for mac.
+Select `Key Bindings – Default` for windows/linux, or `Key Bindings – OSX` for mac.

 ## License